Kyraacan/AyiinUbot/AyiinXd/modules/README.md

-from AyiinXd import CMD_HANDLER as cmd from AyiinXd import CMD_HELP from AyiinXd.utils import ayiin_cmd, edit_or_reply
+from AyiinXd import CMD_HANDLER as cmd from AyiinXd import CMD_HELP from AyiinXd.ayiin import ayiin_cmd, edit_or_reply

 @ayiin_cmd(pattern="ayiin(?: |$)(.*)")